Shenmue (video game): Plot

-In Yokosuka, Japan, 1986, the teenage martial artist Ryo Hazuki returns to his family dojo to witness a confrontation between his father Iwao and a Chinese man, Lan Di.
-Lan Di easily incapacitates Ryo, and threatens to kill him unless Iwao gives him a mysterious stone artifact known as the dragon mirror.
+In Yokosuka, Japan, 1986, the teenage martial arts student Ryo Hazuki returns to his family dojo to witness a confrontation between his father, Iwao, and a Chinese man, Lan Di.
+Lan Di easily incapacitates Ryo, and threatens to kill him unless Iwao gives him a mysterious stone artifact, the dragon mirror.
 Iwao tells him the mirror is buried under the cherry blossom tree outside.
 As his men recover the mirror, Lan Di mentions a man he claims Iwao killed in China.
 He delivers a finishing blow and Iwao dies in Ryo's arms.

-Swearing revenge on Lan Di, Ryo begins his investigation by asking locals about what they witnessed.
-As he is about to run out of leads, a letter addressed to Ryo's father arrives from a Chinese man named Zhu Yuanda suggesting he seek the aid of Master Chen, who works at Yokosuka Harbor.
+Ryo swears revenge on Lan Di and asks locals for information.
+As he is about to run out of leads, a letter addressed to Ryo's father arrives from a Chinese man, Zhu Yuanda, suggesting he seek the aid of Master Chen, who works at Yokosuka Harbor.
 Through Chen and his son Guizhang, Ryo learns that the mirror taken by Lan Di is one of two.
-He locates the second, the phoenix mirror, in a hidden basement beneath his father's dojo.
+He locates the second, the phoenix mirror, in a hidden basement beneath the family dojo.

 Chen reveals that Lan Di has left Japan for Hong Kong.
-Ryo borrows money to buy a plane ticket from a disreputable travel agency; when he goes to collect the ticket, he is ambushed by Chai, a member of Lan Di's criminal organization, the Chi You Men, who destroys his ticket.
+Ryo borrows money to buy a boat ticket from a disreputable travel agency.
+When he goes to collect the ticket, he is ambushed by Chai, a member of Lan Di's criminal organization, the Chi You Men, who destroys his ticket.
 Ryo learns that the Chi You Men is connected to the local harbor gang, the Mad Angels, and takes a job at the harbor as a forklift driver to investigate.
 After he causes trouble, the Mad Angels kidnap his schoolfriend Nozomi.
 Ryo rescues her and makes a deal with the Mad Angels leader to beat up Guizhang in exchange for a meeting with Lan Di.
 Ryo realizes the deal is a trap and teams up with Guizhang to defeat the Mad Angels.

 Ryo arranges to take a boat to Hong Kong with Guizhang.
 On the day of departure, they are attacked by Chai.
 Ryo defeats him, but Guizhang is injured and urges Ryo to go without him, saying he will meet him in China later.
 Chen advises Ryo to seek the help of a martial artist in Hong Kong named Lishao Tao.
 Ryo boards the boat and leaves for Hong Kong.